-Alzheimers disease is the "fourth-most killer" disease after cardiovascular disease, cerebrovascular disease and cancer for the elderly.
+Alzheimers disease is the “fourth-most killer” disease after cardiovascular disease, cerebrovascular disease and severe diseases for the elderly.
 The disease is from the problem of the cells that connect the cranial nerves, which causes amnesia, cognitive errors, language difficulties, and even emotional changes in behavior.
 The following six suggestions can reduce the risk of getting Alzheimers disease and make your brain cells healthy and active.

 1. Keep the mind active

 Studies have shown that using the brain doing interesting things frequently can keep the mind active and make brain cells react quickly.
 Elderly people should be vigorous, doing things like reading books, learning new things and cultivating a variety of hobbies.
 These things can activate brain cells and prevent the aging of the brain.

 2. Participate in more social activities

 Participating in normal social activities can make the brain cells maintain synaptic connections in the “functional state” which slow the death of brain cells and maintains a strong long-term energy.
 Traveling with friends, participating in sports activities, gatherings, watching movies, listening to concerts, volunteer activities, joining in various clubs, and other activities will help improve the memory and thinking ability.

 The Mediterranean diet can reduce the risk of Alzheimers disease by half.
 This diet includes: vegetables, legumes, fruits, whole grains, fish and shellfish, nuts and olive oil.
 The rich antioxidants in Mediterranean diet are the key to anti-aging.